MomanyiJ/simple_shell/README.md

 # Simple Shell Project

 This is a simple shell project that:

 	* Displays a prompt and waits for user to type a command.
-The comman lin	will always end with a new line.
+	* The command line will always end with a new line.
 	* The prompt is displayed again each time a command has been executed.
 	* Has simple command lines ie, no semi colons, no pipes, redirectins or any other advanced features.
-	* Command lines are mase of one word, no arguments will be passsed to pr	ograms
+	* Command lines are mase of one word, no arguments will be passsed to programs
-	* if an executable cannot be found, an error message is pinted and promp	t is displayed again
+	* if an executable cannot be found, an error message is pinted and prompt is displayed again
 	* Hanles errors
 	* Handles "End of file" condition (CTRl+D)